Aadityavarier/AI-Trading-Bot/readme.md

 ## License

 This project is licensed under the MIT License.
-See the [License](License) file for details.
+See the [license](license) file for details.

 ---